House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Bad Ventilation

-A lack of good ventilation is one of the most common causes of basement mold.
+A lack of ventilation is one of the most common causes of basement mold.
 Poor ventilation causes condensation.
 This, in turn, causes excessive moisture in the basement, which is the perfect environment for mold to grow.

 Image Credit: Robert Kneschke, Shutterstock